mongodb-industry-solutions/manufacturing-car-manual-RAG/README.md

   - Verify backend is running on the expected port
   - Check CORS configuration includes your frontend URL
   - Ensure API base URL is correctly set in frontend `.env.local`

-## Performance Optimization

-For production deployments, consider:

-1. **Caching**: Implement Redis for frequently accessed chunks and search results
-2. **CDN**: Use a CDN for static assets and PDF files
-3. **Database Optimization**: Create compound indexes for common query patterns
-4. **Connection Pooling**: Configure MongoDB connection pool size based on load

 ## Additional Resources